Corionis/ELS/mock/scripts/README.md

 ### 40-00 Local Hints

+Local Hints are used when both the publisher and subscriber (back-up) drives are connected to the same system.

 Reminder: Hints must be Done on the publisher before publishing to a subscriber - so the two collections match during the backup operation.
 If not an exception is thrown.
+Changes made with Hints, and optionally Hint Tracking, enabled are automatically marked as Done.

 * ``reset.sh`` : Reset the test/ directory

-* ``40-01_Hints-publisher.sh`` : Run Hints on publisher, once
+* ``40-01_Hints-publisher.sh`` : Run Hints on publisher, once, if not Done by Navigator

 * ``reset.sh`` : Reset the test/ directory

-* ``40-22_Publisher-dryrun.sh`` : Run once, results & copies will be wrong because hints not processed
+* ``40-22_Publisher-dryrun.sh`` : Run once, results & copies _will be wrong_ because hints not processed

 * ``40-23_Publisher-backup.sh`` : Run once

 ### 50-00 Remote Hints

+Remote Hints for networked back-ups are sent from publisher to a remote subscriber then executed on the subscriber.

 * ``reset.sh`` : Reset the test/ directory